 - Ensure staff and guests are well informed so that they can locate suitable parking and prevent parking in the wrong place

 - Write specific names in the text box, clearly highlighting who the space is reserved for

-- Highly durable – choose from robust 3mm aluminium composite, tough 2mm polycarbonate or durable rigid plastic
+- Highly durable – choose from robust 3mm aluminium composite, 2mm super-tough rigid plastic or durable 2mm rigid plastic

 - Easy to apply – rigid plastic signs come with their own adhesive

-- Tough 2mm polycarbonate, virtually indestructible to accidental knocks and deliberate vandalism
+- 2mm super-tough rigid plastic, virtually indestructible to accidental knocks and deliberate vandalism

 - 3mm aluminium composite supplied as a sign only option for wall mounting or a sign with channel rail for posts (not supplied)

 - Optional anti-graffiti coating prevents graffiti from adhering permanently to the sign, allowing it to be cleaned off without damaging the surface of the sign

 Please note: products with anti-graffiti coating and channel rail may be subject to a 3-5 working day lead time

 A Blue Badge will help you park closer to your destination, either as a passenger or a driver.
 The badge is for on-street parking only.
 Off-street private car parks, such as those provided in hospitals or supermarket car parks, are governed by separate rules.